 Woohoo!
 It. is. finished!
 Feel free to move the bow and ribbon and picks however many times you’d like.
 Trust me I moved mine a lot.
 This is what mine looks like… for the moment.
 I think I’m going to add more bulk to the brim, and I’ll update you then.

 I hope that you enjoyed this tutorial and that you make your own witch hat wreath.
-When you do I would love for you to tag me on social media!
+When you do, I would love for you to tag me on social media (@LifeasaLEOWife)!
 You can use the buttons on the sidebar to follow me.
 Follow me on IG to find out more about the Wife Life family!
 Make sure you pin this so you can make your wreath when you’re ready.
 You can use the buttons at the end of the post to share this on social media.
 If you share it, you can find it again when you need it!
 Remember to pin the image below (or the one at the top of the post) for later!

 Get an email when a new post is added!